brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-infrastructure.md

 cublasSaxpy(handle, n, &alpha, d_x, 1, d_y, 1);
 ```

 Here `d_x` and `d_y` are pointers to vectors in GPU memory. cuBLAS handles the kernel launch, memory scheduling, and synchronization.
+In the papers dissecting the [volta](https://arxiv.org/pdf/1804.06826) and [turing](https://arxiv.org/pdf/1903.07486) GPUs via benchmarking, the authors demonstrate that even though cuBLAS is NVIDIA's GPU-optimized, production-grade linear-algebra library that most frameworks (PyTorch, TensorFlow etc.) use under the hood for all GEMMs and related ops, we can still hand optimize lets say an single-precision AXPY (e.g. with 128-bit vectorized loads/stores) with knowledge of the underlying architecture to push even a mature library like cuBLAS closer to the theoretical bandwith roofline.

 ## The Training Loop: making many GPUs act like one